-Imagine waking up in a new city to the sun shinning through the window.
-You take your first sip of morning coffee at your leisure…no alarms to get up to and no where you have to be by 8:00am on a regular Wednesday morning.
+Imagine waking up in a new city in a hotel that provided you with free accommodations.
+As you lie in bed the sun shines through the window.
+You take your first sip of morning coffee at your leisure.
+No alarms to get up to and no where you have to be by 8:00am on a regular Wednesday morning.

 Well, that my friend is the life of a freelance travel writer.
 Sounds pretty wonderful right?

 Disclosure: This page contains some affiliate links .
 Please know that I may receive a percentage or commission from a link included on this page, at no cost to you.
 I will only recommend a product or service that I have used or believe has substantial value to my readers.

 Today I want to share with you my journey from starting a blog six months ago to landing my first freelance writing gig.
 That freelance writing gig allowed me to receive free accommodations in exchange for writing.

 As a new blogger that has been blogging for less than a year with a very small social media presence,

 I couldn’t imagine that I would be able to get my first travel writing project in my first six months of blogging.
 But it happened.

 Initially when I started my blog I knew that I wanted to secure freelance travel and food writing gigs eventually.
 My hope was that I could build up writing samples through my blog posts and use those to showcase my work to earn freelance writing projects later on.